 Gauntlet Style

 Different skiers prefer different cuff lengths, but there are some concrete concepts that can help make your decision easier.
-Longer gauntlet-style gloves extend well beyond your wrist covering the cuff of your ski jacket.
-Generally, they are warmer because they have more insulation and seal out the cold very effectively with a draw cord.
-They also offer slightly less range of movement in your wrist with more material in the way.
+Longer gauntlet-style gloves extend well beyond your wrist, covering the cuff of your ski jacket.
+This style is generally warmer because they have more insulation and seal out the cold very effectively with a drawcord.
+This also means less range of movement in your wrist with more material in the way.
 Shorter gauntlet-style gloves that barely cover the cuffs on a jacket leave a pathway for moisture to enter in really wet conditions (more on wrist cinches in our features section), but this style is also the easiest to get on and off.

 Ski gloves (cuff length comparison)